slatedocs/slate/source/includes/_motionenginepackets.md

 |:------------------:|:---------------:|:------------:|:------------------:|:------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     |  0x0A (Pedometer)  |Reserved| Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 5 bytes (Byte#8-12) with the following subfields:
+In the response mode, Neblina will first send an acknowledge packet to the host to confirm the successful receipt of the command.
+Next, the main response packet will be prepared, where the data section first includes 4 bytes for the timestamp (Byte#4-7), which is then followed by 5 bytes (Byte#8-12) with the following subfields:
 ##### Byte#8: step count, LSB
 ##### Byte#9: step count, MSB
 ##### Byte#10: spm (Cadence)